 \section{Related Work}

-Recent developments in Neural Architecture Search (NAS) focus on the design of effective network architectures for deep neural networks targeted to solve a given task.
-The design spaces often consider the structure of layers through which information flows as well as the type of operation (aggregation/activation) applied by each layer~\cite{NASsurvey}.
-Optimization problems that consider different design spaces for the network can be formulated and solved using different techniques~\cite{DARTS,fangDenseNAS,gao_nasTNNLS}.
-However, due to extremely large search spaces such approaches focus on the macro scale organization of the network, and not on the fine connectivity pattern of consecutive layers (other than a small set of pre-defined connectivity patterns, such as different convolutions).
+The idea of removing network connections to improve the learning curve of a neural network model has been explored at least since the early 90s~\citep{lecun1990optimal,pruningSurvey1993}.
+However, the advancement of deep network models with tens of layers and billions of parameters (connections) has provided a novel motivation for network pruning along with strong evidence that networks with only a small fraction of the total connections can have similar learning performance~\citep{frankleLotteryTicket,pruningSurvey,pruning+quantizaztionSurvey,zhang_pruningTNNLS}.

-Independently of NAS, the idea of removing (pruning) connections between two adjacent network layers has recently reemerged in the context of deep neural networks.
-Pruning can improve the model's learning curve (learning faster or better) and drastically reduce the number of model parameters~\cite{pruningSurvey1993, pruningSurvey, pruning+quantizaztionSurvey, lin_pruningTNNLS, zhang_pruningTNNLS}.
-Finding the optimal connectivity pattern for two adjacent layers is not a trivial task.
-Most pruning approaches start with dense networks and iterate in rounds of training the model parameters and using the parameter values (and the input samples) to prune network connections, however pruning can also be performed before training starts~\cite{lee2019snip,de2021progressive}.
-In these approaches different heuristics are often used to determine which connections should be removed.
+However, finding an optimal connectivity pattern for two adjacent layers is not a trivial task.
+Most pruning approaches start with dense networks and iterate in rounds of training the model parameters and using the parameter values (and the input samples) to prune network connections.
+In these approaches, different methods are often used to determine which connections should be removed between rounds \citep{pruningSurvey,pruning+quantizaztionSurvey}.
+An orthogonal approach (not considered in this work) is to perform pruning even before training the network \citep{lee2019snip,de2021progressive}.